niklas-mardby/pink-circle/README.md

 ```

 5) Now open http://localhost:1234/ in your browser.
 The dev server is running and you can code Sass and TS, save and then watch the result in your browser without having to compile or refresh.

+## How to set this up with your own project

+...